Hereforlolz/Jasper-clone/README.md

-Got it — here’s your **Jasper Clone README** styled like your TikTok script generator example: casual, punchy, no fluff, with that “hire me” vibe at the bottom.
-I’ve kept it original and direct, just like you want.

----

 # 🚀 Jasper AI Clone — \$1.5B in 500 Lines

 > The billion-dollar AI writing assistant?
 I rebuilt it in under 2 hours using just templates, API calls, and a bit of spite.